What is the Difference between Taking Minutes and Stenography?

 Meeting minutes do not include a record of every discussion.
 They are not a verbatim transcript of every conversation; instead, they provide an accurate record of the decisions and actions participants agreed to.

-Meeting minutes are circulated to meeting participants soon after the meeting, and serve as a reminder of the decisions and commitments made by participants during the meeting.
-Many groups choose to outsource minute taking to free up participants so they can actively participate in and concentrate on contributing to the meeting, rather than stepping back to take accurate notes of meeting decisions and actions.
+Meeting minutes are circulated to meeting participants soon after the meeting and serve as a reminder of the decisions and commitments made by participants during the meeting.
+Many groups choose to outsource this service to free up participants so they can actively participate in and concentrate on contributing to the meeting, rather than stepping back to take accurate notes of meeting decisions and actions.

 As a guideline, for each hour of meeting, a verbatim transcript would comprise approximately 20 pages; whereas minutes would comprise 2-3 pages.

-If you need a verbatim transcript of an event, ask for a stenography service.
-If you need an accurate record of the decisions and actions of a meeting, without details of each conversation, you require a minute taking service.
+If you need a verbatim transcript of an event, ask for our stenography services.
+If you need an accurate record of the decisions and actions of a meeting, without details of each conversation, you require professional minute taking services.